mirte-robot/mirte-documentation/doc/programming.rst

 In Jupyter Notebook
 -------------------

-Jupyter is disabled by default (due to high RAM usage on the Orange Pi Zero).
+Jupyter is disabled by default (due to high RAM usage on the Orange Pi Zero 2).
 You can start it as a service:

 .. code-block:: bash